A QUALIFICATION IN BOTH HORTICULTURE AND PROPAGATION

 and layering in a commercially viable way.

-- develop general skills in horticultural practices and plant identification.
+- Develop general skills in horticultural practices and plant identification.

-ACS student comments: I have learnt so much from this course.
+I have learnt so much from this course.
 I have learnt how easy and how much material strikes and grows, if you follow the rules.
 I learnt to propagate bulb leaves and grow them on.
 There are so many more plants that can be propagated and its not hard to do.
 I hope more people take up the challenge.
 As I don't have the internet, it's good to be able to use what may be an old fashioned way of learning.
 Please don't change, I don't think I'm the only one wanting to learn without the internet.
-Pauline Ross - Australia,
+Pauline Ross - Australia, Cutting Propagation course.

 'This is beyond what you would learn in a Trade Certificate in Horticulture.
 It teaches you everything a tradesman would learn about plant propagation and culture; and more science, plus more plant identification than what an average tradesperson would know” - John Mason Dip.Hort.Sc., Cert.Supn, FIOH, FPLA, Professional Horticulturist for over 40 years, Author of Nursery Management (published by Landlinks Press).